Create a template app in Power BI

 Create the template workspace

 To create a template app you can distribute to other Power BI tenants, you need to create it in a workspace.

-App builder workspace settings do not affect the workspaces where app installers install the app, which means that an app developed in a premium capacity workspace will not be automatically be installed on a premium capacity workspace.
-It is therefore not recommended to use premium capacity for the builder workspace, as installer workspaces may not be premium capacity, and functionality that relies on premium capacity will not work unless the installer manually moves the installed workspace to premium capacity.
+The capacity that the app builder workspace is assigned to does not determine the capacity assignment of workspaces where app installers install the app.
+This means that an app developed in a premium capacity workspace will not necessarily be installed on a premium capacity workspace.
+Therefore it is not recommended to use premium capacity for the builder workspace, as installer workspaces might not be premium capacity, and functionality that relies on premium capacity won't work unless the installer manually reassigns the installed workspace to premium capacity.

 You need permissions from your Power BI admin to promote template apps.